deephyper/deephyper/README.md

 # Necessary IF statement otherwise it will enter in a infinite loop
-# when loading the 'run' function from a subprocess
+# when loading the 'run' function from a new process
 if __name__ == "__main__":
     from deephyper.problem import HpProblem
     from deephyper.search.hps import CBO